microsoft/HoloLens-Art-Recommendations/README.md

 1. Getting Unity Set Up for Development
 > Getting Unity set up for the Hololens is beyond the scope of this project, so we make references to tutorials to get everything set up.

 Follow [this tutorial](https://docs.microsoft.com/en-us/windows/mixed-reality/mr-azure-302) to get set up with Unity and Hololens development.
 The start code from this tutorial is used heavily to get this project up and running--hence the name of the Unity application folder that remains in our repo: [MR_ComputerVision](MR_ComputerVision).
+However, if your Unity development environment is already configured for Hololens and you understand how Unity app development works, feel free to load the code from the MR_ComputerVision](MR_ComputerVision) without following the referenced tutorial.

 2. Deciding Information to Display
 > In the Unity code, we have a list specifying what type of information to display on the AR information UI panels.
 This list describes the fields that are available in the .csv that was created as part of the data formatting.